-The 2 Best LPN Programs out of 31 ISBN Approved Programs in Indiana for 2020
+Following are the 2 Best LPN Programs in Indiana for 2023

 1) Ivy Tech Community College - Anderson, Bloomington, Columbus, Evansville, Fort Wayne, Lake County, Greencastle, Indianapolis, Kokomo, Lafayette, Lawrenceburg, Madison, Muncie, Richmond, Sellersburg, South Bend, Terre Haute & Valparaiso